 If the bus hold submodel has a pullup structure only, V_trigger_r provides the time when its pullup is turned on and V_trigger_f or Off_delay provides the time when it is turned off, whichever occurs first.
-Similarly, if the submodel has a pulldown structure only, V_trigger_f provides the time when its pulldown is turned on and V_trigger_r or Off_delay provides the time when it is turned off, whichever occurs first.
+Similarly, if the submodel has a pulldown structure only, V_trigger_f provides the time when it is turned off, whichever occurs first.
+The required V_trigger_r or Off_delay provides the time when it is turned off, whichever occurs first.
 The required V_trigger_r and V_trigger_f voltage entries can be set to values outside of the input signal range if the pullup or pulldown structures are to be held on until the Off_delay turns them off.